-The asset allocation planned the environmental and/or social characteristics promoted by the financial product in accordance with the binding elements of the investment strategy, as elaborated above.
+The asset allocation planed to meet the environmental and/or social characteristics promoted by the financial product in accordance with the binding elements of the investment strategy, as elaborated above.
 The following shares were met:

-99.84% of the investments were aligned with environmental and social characteristics ("#1 Aligned with E/S characteristics"), of which:
+100% of the investments were aligned with environmental and/or social characteristics ("#1 Aligned with E/S characteristics"), of which:

-- 21.14% were sustainable investments ("#1A Sustainable") - 78.7% were other environmental and social characteristics ("#1B Other E/S characteristics").
+- 19.25% were sustainable investments ("#1A Sustainable") - 80.75% were other environmental or social characteristics ("#1B Other E/S characteristics").

-0.16% of the investments were not aligned with these characteristics (#2 Other).
+Up to 0% of the investments were not aligned with these characteristics ("#2 Other").

-The asset allocation structure is depicted in the following:
+The asset allocation structure was depicted in the following: